Genetic studies of Jews: MtDNA of Mizrahi Jews

 In a study by Richards et al., the authors suggest that a minor proportion of haplogroup L1 and L3a lineages from sub-Saharan Africa is present among Yemenite Jews.
-However, these lines occur 4 times less frequently than among non-Jewish Yemenis.
+These lines occur 4 times less frequently than among non-Jewish Yemenis.
 These sub-Saharan haplogroups are virtually absent among Jews from Iraq, Iran, and Georgia and do not appear among Ashkenazi Jews.
 The Jewish population of Yemen also reveals a founder effect: 42% of the direct maternal lines are traceable to five women, four coming from western Asia and one from East Africa.

 MtDNA of Ethiopian Jews

 For Beta Israel, the results are similar to those of the male population, namely, genetic characteristics identical to those of surrounding populations.

 MtDNA of Indian Jews

 According to the study of 2008 by Behar et al., the maternal lineage of the Bene Israel and Cochin Jews of India is of predominantly indigenous Indian origin.
 However, the mtDNA of the Bene Israel also includes lineages commonly found among Iranian and Iraqi Jews and also present among Italian Jews, and the MtDNA of Cochin Jews has some similarities to mtDNA lineages present in several non-Ashkenazi Jewish communities.
 Genetic research shows that 41.3% of Bene Israel descend from one female ancestor, who was of indigenous Indian origin.
 Another study also found that Cochin Jews have genetic similarities with other Jewish populations, in particular with Yemenite Jews, along with the indigenous populations of India.